xuanming/xuanming-core/memo/main.md

     will be automatically added.
 This plugin will also decide the source of plugin, so only the plugin name is needed in the configuration.
+*   Configuration comes from default, config file and command options, with the priority from low to high.